Pierre de Vomécourt: Return to France and capture

-In London, Vomécourt met with the highest levels of the British government, including War Secretary Anthony Eden and Field Marshall Alan Brooke, and gave them his assessment of the German army in France, the Resistance, and the SOE's work.
+In London, Vomécourt met with the highest levels of the British government, including War Secretary Anthony Eden and Field Marshal Alan Brooke, and gave them his assessment of the German army in France, the Resistance, and the SOE's work.
 He wanted to return to France as soon as possible and proposed a plan of returning with Carré and, among other things, assassinating Bleicher.
 His plans were turned down and on 1 April 1942, he was parachuted blind (no reception party) onto his brother Philippe's estate near Limoges.
 He took on a new code name, Sylvain.
 The Germans were apparently still unaware that Carré was now working with the British.

 The arrival of a new wireless operator for Vomécourt was delayed and he was forced to use a courier who carried messages to SOE agent Virginia Hall, an American in Vichy France.
 His courier was captured and the papers he carried were confiscated.
 Hugo Bleicher recognized Vomécourt's handwriting on one of the documents and realized he was back in France.
 Bleicher began arresting known associates of Vomécourt and learned from one of them of a meeting at a Paris cafe that Vomécourt was to attend.
 Vomécourt was arrested at the cafe on 25 April.
 After his arrest, Vomécourt and Bleicher had an amiable meeting at which both bemoaned their betrayal by "the Cat."

 With the arrest of Vomécourt and his associates the pioneering Autogiro network was destroyed.
 The men were initially held in Fresnes Prison in Paris.
 Put on trial near the end of 1942, Vomécourt persuaded the judges "by a final effort of personality" to give him and his associates the protection of the Geneva Convention as prisoners of war (POWs), thereby avoiding the fate of being sent to a Nazi concentration camp and executed.
 Vomécourt and his associates were transferred to the relative comfort of a POW camp for officers at Colditz Castle.
 Allied forces freed him on 15 April 1945.

 Pierre de Vomécourt's brother Jean was captured and executed by the Germans during the war.
 His brother Philippe was captured by French police in 1942, but escaped in 1944, and returned to working with the Resistance and SOE.